burlinson/AI/_posts/2026-04-11-AI-Governance.md

 **AI cannot be a black box crunching data, then making decisions in the real world.**

-The [guardrails and policies](https://www.nist.gov/itl/ai-risk-management-framework) around when an agent can and cannot make a decision need to be documented.
+The [guardrails and policies](https://www.nist.gov/itl/ai-risk-management-framework) around when an AI agent can and cannot make a decision need to be documented.
 There needs to be a reliable and robust technical mechanism to enforce those rules.

 Corporations need clear legal and ethical accountability when Agentic AI makes decisions in their name.